-8.2.16.
+8.2.14.
 Surety Bond Guarantee Assistance

 SBDCs are encouraged to educate their counselors and small business contractors about the Surety Bond Guarantee (SBG) Program.
 This includes making available program information at counseling and training sessions and at business, professional and trade association meetings.
 SBDCs should develop an outreach program and actively promote the SBG program to special emphasis contractors.
 SBDCs should refer small business contractors to the SBG specialist in one of the two SBG Area Offices (Denver and Seattle) for detailed information about the Program.
 The Office of Surety Guarantees in SBA Headquarters will provide a power point presentation for this purpose.
 An SBDC should contact The Office of Surety Guarantees in SBA (202) 205-6540 for answers to questions and for more information.
-The SBA OSG website is located at: www.sba.gov/about-offices-content/1/2891.
+The SBA OSG website is located at: SBA Surety Bond Webpage.